vgonisanz/opengl-inyect-overlay/README.md

 ## Steamlike

+This is a simple implementation of a overlay using nanogui:

 * ```LD_PRELOAD=./../lib/libsteam_overlay.so ./fakesteamgame```: This command will inyect shared library ```libsteam_overlay.so``` into raw binary ```fakesteamgame```.
 This combination shows how inyect a library to parse swapbuffers and keyboard into a GLFW app.

+## Performance

+This is a simple implementation to show performance:

+* ```LD_PRELOAD=./../lib/libperformance_overlay.so ./fakeperformancegame```

 # Based on